tslamic/tslamic.github.io/_posts/2018-04-15-abstracting-apis.md

 }
 ```

-Although the two Retrofit interfaces look uncomfortably similar to the original one, they shouldn't be treated as such - they're implementation detail, as we cannot build a Retrofit instances without them.
+Although the two Retrofit interfaces look uncomfortably similar to the original one, they shouldn't be treated as such - they're an implementation detail, as we cannot build Retrofit instances without them.

 Creating a facade couldn't be simpler: